spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/reactivity/reactive-components.md

 ## Multiple data streams

 Components often use multiple data streams.
 For example, the product price component renders a product price in a certain currency and a _local_ price format.
 The currency and locale are part of the application context and may change during the application's lifecycle.
 The product price changes from product to product.
-You can use both signals and RxJS decorator to combine the various streams.
-They can combine multiple observables and operate on the combined results.
+For managing these streams, you can leverage signals, which have the ability to combine multiple observables and operate on the combined results.

+_Note: This guide emphasizes the use of signals, however, if you are experienced with RxJS, its operators can be applied to manage more complex data stream operations._

 In the following example, `ProductPriceComponent` observes the product data from `ProductService` and _combines_ it with the formatted price given by `PriceService`.